rebeccabilbro/newsy/README.md

 # newsy

-Newsy is a command line news client for Reddit and HackerNews that loads the latest stories, displays them in the terminal, and saves them to a file.
+`newsy` is a command line news client for Reddit and HackerNews that loads the latest stories, displays them in the terminal, and saves them to a file.
 This program was built as an exercise while working through [Hands-on Concurrency with Go by Leo Tindall](https://www.safaribooksonline.com/videos/hands-on-concurrency-with/9781788993746).

+`conewsy` is the IO concurrent version.

 ## Resources